-SB-10 (2451) STRUCTURE EXCAVATIONS AND BACKFILLS
+SB-15 (2451) STRUCTURE EXCAVATIONS AND BACKFILLS

-The provisions of MnDOT 2451 are modified and/or supplemented with the following: SB-10.1 Structure Excavation
+The provisions of Mn/DOT 2451 are modified and/or supplemented with the

+SB-15.1 Structure Excavation

-The item Structure Excavation shall include all excavation, sheeting and shoring and/or other protection, preparation of foundation, and placing of backfill, and disposal of surplus material necessary for construction of Bridge No. 62037, which is not specifically included in the grading portion of the Contract.
-At the abutment, excavate material necessary to construct to finished grade as shown in the "Finished Grading Section" on MnDOT Standard 5-297.233 and 5-297.234.
+The item Structure Excavation shall include all excavation, sheeting and shoring and/or other protection, preparation of foundation, and placing of backfill necessary for construction of Bridge No. 25024, which is not specifically included in the grading portion of the Contract.
+It shall also include the disposal of surplus material.